Symphon-E App Power-to-Heat

 Combined with renewable energy sources such as solar or wind energy, heating elements make surplus energy usable.
 If more energy is generated than is needed on a sunny day, this surplus energy can be used to heat water or heat rooms.

-When activated at times of lower demand or cheaper tariffs, heating elements can help to control loads on the electricity grid.
+When activated at times of lower demand or cheaper tariffs, heating elements can help to control the consumer load on the electricity grid.
 This can reduce operating costs and increase the efficiency of the energy management system.

 Heating elements enable a higher overall energy efficiency of the system.
 They are able to provide heat quickly, even without large storages.

-Heating elements are relatively inexpensive to purchase and install, making them an attractive option for supplying heat in an energy management system.
+Heating elements are relatively inexpensive to purchase and install, which makes them an attractive option for supplying heat in an energy management system.

 Overall, heating elements help increase energy efficiency, reduce costs and promote the integration of renewable energies.